The Eastern Church

 Byzantine Catholic Churches

-11 ChurchesEleven distinct national churches sharing the Byzantine liturgical tradition — the Divine Liturgy of Saints John Chrysostom and Basil the Great — each in full communion with Rome, but each with its own history, saints, martyrs, and spiritual heritage that belong to it alone.
+11 ChurchesEleven distinct national churches sharing the Byzantine liturgical tradition — the Divine Liturgy of Saints John Chrysostom and Basil the Great — each in full communion with Rome, but each with its own history, saints, martyrs, and spiritual heritage.

 Byzantine Rite · Eastern Catholic